Kaggle/kaggle-api/documentation/tutorials.md

     *   Replace `"INSERT_FRAMEWORK_HERE"` with the model framework (e.g., `"jax"`, `"tensorflow"`, `"pytorch"`, `"sklearn"`).
     *   Update the `"instance_size_bytes"` if known, and add a `"description"`.

-    *Example using `sed` (for Linux/macOS):*
-    ```bash
-    # Replace YOUR_USERNAME and my-awesome-ai-model accordingly
-    sed -i 's/INSERT_OWNER_SLUG_HERE/YOUR_USERNAME/' model-instance-metadata.json
-    sed -i 's/INSERT_EXISTING_MODEL_SLUG_HERE/my-awesome-ai-model/' model-instance-metadata.json
-    sed -i 's/INSERT_INSTANCE_SLUG_HERE/jax-implementation/' model-instance-metadata.json
-    sed -i 's/INSERT_FRAMEWORK_HERE/jax/' model-instance-metadata.json
-    ```

 5.  **Create the model instance.** This uploads the files in the current directory (e.g., `flax_model.params`) along with the instance metadata.

     ```bash
     kaggle models instances create -p .
     ```

-6.  **Verify on Kaggle.com.** Go to your model's page on Kaggle.
+6.  **Verify on Kaggle.com.** Go to your model's page on Kaggle by clicking on the model under in the [`Models` tab on `Your Work`](https://www.kaggle.com/work/models).
 You should see a new "jax-implementation" instance listed, and it will have one version containing `flax_model.params`.

 ## Tutorial: Create a Model Instance Version